Milka Duno: Criticism

 Duno's IndyCar career was controversial; in a number of instances, she was criticized for running too slow and blocking other drivers.

 During the 2007 IndyCar season, Ashley Judd criticized allowing Duno, then a rookie, to race.
 After the final race, Judd said to reporters, "I know this is not very sportsmanlike, but they've got to get the 23 car (Duno) off the track.
 It's very dangerous.
 I'm tired of holding my tongue.
 She shouldn't be out there.
 When a car is 10 miles [an hour] off the pace, it's not appropriate to be racing.
 People's lives are at stake."

-In 2008, she was confronted by Danica Patrick after an incident at the Mid-Ohio Sports Car Course for being too slow during a practice session.
+In 2008, Duno was confronted by Danica Patrick after an incident at the Mid-Ohio Sports Car Course for being too slow during a practice session.
 At the Grand Prix of Toronto and at Iowa Speedway in 2010, she was parked by officials due to her lack of speed and was subsequently placed on probation by IndyCar for consistently poor performance.